An Illustrative Journey Among Sustainable Lifestyles

 This is important because embracing this reality will steer us towards a sustainable human existence and help us reduce our negative impact on the planet.

 A portion of proceeds generated from the sale of artwork will go to non-for-profit organizations supporting sustainable living and/or protecting indigenous cultures.
-I am still in the process of researching these organizations and have yet to decide which ones to give to.
+Click here to learn more about Drawing for Change.

 If you are interested in watching the progression of Rich Simplicity: An Illustrative Journey Among Sustainable Lifestyles, please visit my blog, where I post updates, pictures and videos, and other information related to the project.
 To receive email updates, please use the “Follow” button in the right sidebar of this page.
 If you are viewing this website on a mobile device, the “Follow” button is provided further down on this page.
 You can also follow me on Instagram.